How do forests improve our wellbeing?

-Forests are places you can seek adventure, make memories and find escape.
+Forests are places to seek adventure, make memories and find escape.
 For 100 years we've been looking after the nation's forests, so that they can take care of you.

-And science back this up too.
-Research shows that spending time in forests can improve our health and wellbeing.
+Science backs this up too.
+Research shows that spending just 2 hours a week in nature significantly improves our health and satisfaction.

-Forests offer a unique environment and sensory benefits to improve your physical and mental health.
+Forests are dynamic environments to improve your physical and mental health.

-Forests are a backdrop to a huge variety of activities, demanding a range of fitness and motor skills.
+They provide a backdrop to a huge variety of activities, demanding a range of fitness and motor skills.
 From birdwatching and photography, to mountain biking and sled dog training.
-If we're not seeking an adrenalin fix our senses relax under the forest canopy as we’re filled with new energy from experiencing the landscape, and fresh forest air.
+If we're not seeking an adrenalin fix our senses relax under the forest canopy as we’re filled with energy from experiencing the landscape, and fresh forest air.

-Forests offer the chance to regain balance and escape from the pressures of everyday life.
+Forests offer unique sensory experiences for the chance to regain balance and escape from the pressures of everyday life.

-Forests provide a haven to escape and are especially restorative environments.
-The sounds, sights and smells play a role in reducing stress by stimulating the senses, such as the subtle shifts in temperature to the scent of pine needles crushed under-foot.
+They are a haven to escape and are especially restorative environments.
+The sounds, sights and smells of the forest play a role in reducing stress by stimulating the senses, such as the subtle shifts in temperature to the scent of pine needles crushed under-foot.
 Studies show that people relax best while seeing greens and blues.

 Forests can be the social space that bring people and communities together.